Sony A6000 versus Nikon D7200

 - Longer lasting: Gets more shots (1110 versus 360) out of a single battery charge.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - More modern: Was introduced somewhat (1 year) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the D7200 emerges as the winner of the match-up (11 : 9 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+If the number of relative strengths (bullet points above) is taken as a guide, the D7200 emerges as the winner of the match-up (11 : 9 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the A6000 or the D7200 handle or perform in practice.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is where reviews by experts come in.
+In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the A6000 and the D7200 in practical situations.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
+This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Sony A6000 (⇒ rgt)||Rec||80/100 Gold||4.5/5||5/5||5/5||2014||599||discont.||check|

 |Nikon D500 (⇒ lft | rgt)||HiRec||91/100 Gold||4.5/5||5/5||5/5||2016||1,999||latest||check|